CRLala/Simple_Turtle_Graphics_Interpreter/README.md

 # Simple Turtle Graphics Interpreter
 A simple implementation of an interpreter for a simple version of the Turtle Graphics Language.
 It allows users to enter programs using simple commands, and to see the appropriate graphical output on the screen.
+The programming exercise can be found in `tf-programming-exercise.pdf`.

 ## Requirements
 #### Python 2.x